postlund/pyatv/docs/connecting.rst

 Connecting
 ==========
-NOTE: This page currently only covers auto discovery of devices.
-Pairing will be added once that is implemented.
-You must have home sharing enabled for this to work.

 When connecting to a device, the IP-address (or hostname) and its login id, e.g. HSGID, is required.
 These details can be specified manually or be automatically discovered if home sharing is enabled.